 So set aside whatever you can afford not to spend now to cover the bill next year.

-theSkimm: A payroll tax holiday might be nice for your bank account now.
-But consider any “new income” you get this fall a loan, not a gift.
-And set aside whatever you can afford not to spend in the short term for next year.
+theSkimm: A payroll tax holiday might be nice for your bank account.
+But consider any “new income” you get a loan, not a gift.

 Skimm'd by: Ivana Pino, Elizabeth Smith, and Elyse Steinhaus